xavierchia/xavierchia.github.io/_posts/2024-01-12-success-algorithm.md

 * Assign a likelihood to succeed to both paths given your current knowledge.
 Compare them but allow for jumps that seem worse with a certain probability.
 This makes sure you don't get stuck in local maxima prematurely.
 * Regardless of what path you picked, always start with whatever step is most likely to fail next.
 * Initially do big jumps at random (almost completely disregarding which path seems better).
 * Then gradually reduce the "temperature".
-Only allow jumps to paths that are more adjacent to your current path and reduce the probability to jumping to options that seem worse.
+Only allow jumps to paths that are adjacent to your current path and reduce the probability to jumping to options that seem worse.